jefgodesky/design-tokenizer/README.md

 replaced with a set of swatches made for all of the color tokens found in your source file.

+### `{{ swatches.PREFIX }}`

+**Token Types:** N/A

+This option also presents a set of color swatches, like `{{ swatches }}`, but with this option you can also provide a prefix which will limit the colors included in the set to those that share that prefix.
+This allows you to separate various themes or sets of colors in your design tokens
+(e.g., light and dark themes).

 ### `{{ color-contrast }}`

 **Token Types:** N/A